predibase/llm_distillation_playbook/README.md

 ### 11. Look at the model's individual mistakes.

-***Summary:** While aggregate metrics and advanced automated evaluation methods provide a broad overview of model performance, Manually reviewing examples of your model's outputs brings unparalleled value for a deeper qualitative understanding of model performance.*
+***Summary:** While aggregate metrics and advanced automated evaluation methods provide a broad overview of model performance, manually reviewing examples of your model's outputs brings unparalleled value for a deeper qualitative understanding of model performance.*

 Especially in generative contexts where model performance can't be neatly summarized with a clear-cut metric, taking the time to delve into specific examples of where and how your model makes mistakes is not just a step in the evaluation process; it's a critical component of the model development journey.